 Part 2 – How to Create Great Colour Schemes for your Screen Print

-In Part 1, we looked at getting to know PERMASET screen printing textile ink by working with reductions to produce a range of tints from each colour in the PERMASET range.
-In this part, we’ll look at some tried and tested colour schemes for screen prints to get that perfect colour combo for your next project.
+In Part 1, we looked at getting the most out of PERMASET Screen Printing Inks by working with reductions to produce a range of tints from each colour in the PERMASET AQUA range.
+In Part 2, we’ll look at some tried and tested colour schemes for screen prints to get that perfect colour combo for your next project.
 So read on and get inspired!

 Standout colour combinations are an effective way for your design to get the attention that it deserves.
 Printing colour on textiles, paper and other substrates can be tricky if you’re creating your designs digitally, so it’s always a good idea to screen print colour samples when assessing a colour scheme.